mcmonkeys1/node-randomx/README.md

 ## Troubleshooting

-If you are having trouble installing on any version of Windows apart from Windows 10 x64, you may need to uninstall, and install node-gyp for compiling the node-randomx C++ addon library first:
+If you are having trouble installing on any version of Windows apart from Windows 10 x64, you may need to install node-gyp for compiling the node-randomx library first:

 ```
 npm install --global --production windows-build-tools
 ```
+For all other OSes take a look at the rest of the [node-gyp installion instructions](https://github.com/nodejs/node-gyp#installation) for node-gyp for prerequisites.